ENG 203 World Literature

 Colonialism and Postcoloniality in Gibraltar

+Alvarez, David.
 "Unstable Vessels: Small Boats As Emblems of Deaths Foretold and As Harbingers of Better Futures in Figurations Of Irregular Migration Across The Strait of Gibraltar."
-Chapter in Lynda Mannik, ed.
-Migration by Boat: Discourses of Trauma, Exclusion, and Survival.
-New York: Berghahn Books, forthcoming 2016.
+Migration by Boat: Discourses of Trauma, Exclusion, and Survival, edited by Lynda Mannik, Berghahn Books, 2016.

 David Alvarez and Salah D. Hassan, Eds.
 Biography: An Interdisciplinary Quarterly.
 Special issue on “Baleful Postcoloniality” 36.1 (2013) Invited.

-Contributed introduction: “Representing Baleful Specters and Uncanny Repetitions: Life Writing and Imperialism’s Afterlives.”
-Biography: An Interdisciplinary Quarterly 36.1 (2013): 10-26.
+Contributed Introduction: Alvarez, David.
+Introduction.
+“Representing Baleful Specters and Uncanny Repetitions: Life Writing and Imperialism’s Afterlives.”
+Biography: An Interdisciplinary Quarterly, vol. 36 no. 1, 2013, pp. 10-26.

-Contributed article: “Recording Daily Life in the Margins of History and of the Nation: Rachid Nini’s Diary of a Clandestine Migrant.”
-Biography: An Interdisciplinary Quarterly.
-36.1 (2013): 148-179.
+Contributed Article: Alvarez, David.
+“Recording Daily Life in the Margins of History and of the Nation: Rachid Nini’s Diary of a Clandestine Migrant.”
+Biography: An Interdisciplinary Quarterly, vol. 36 no. 1, 2013, pp. 148-179.

+Alvarez, David.
 "Glimpses of Morocco in the Midwest: the Work of Yto Barrada at Chicago's Renaissance Gallery and Museum of Contemporary Photography."
-(2012) Available here.
+(2012).

-"Teaching Moroccan Literature of Migration.
-Chapter in Teaching Literature from Today's Middle East.
-Ed.
-Allen Webb.
-New York: Routledge, 2011.
+Alvarez, David.
+"Teaching Moroccan Literature of Migration."
+Teaching Literature from Today's Middle East, edited by Allen Webb, Routledge, 2011, pp. 131-142.

+Alvarez, David.
 "Dulcie Longs for the Comfort of the Quotidian: The Place of Everyday Life in Zoe Wicomb's David's Story."
-Current Writing: Text and Reception in Southern Africa.
-23.2 (2011): 127-36.
+Current Writing: Text and Reception in Southern Africa, vol. 23 no. 2, 2011, pp. 127-136.

 B.A., Polytechnic of Central London